Vaginal Contraceptive Film (VCF)

 - In order to get pregnant, sperm must enter your vagina, swim up into your uterus and fertilize an egg that has been released from your ovaries during ovulation.
-Once it has turned into a gel, the VCF covers your cervix (the entrance to your uterus), preventing sperm from getting inside and reaching an egg.
+Once it has turned into a gel (about 15 minutes), the VCF covers your cervix (the entrance to your uterus), preventing sperm from getting inside and reaching an egg.

 - The spermicide in the VCF kills sperm.